-The family will be allowed to copy any documents related to the hearing at a cost of \$.25 per page.
+The family will be allowed to copy any documents related to the hearing at no cost to the family.
 The family must request discovery of PHA documents no later than 12:00 p.m. on the business day prior to the hearing.